AmiPros

 unfortunately somewhere along the way

-I lost the original author’s information /credits
+I lost the original authors information /credits

 Quotes for the Future